 The third definition of simulcasting — broadcasting simultaneously to more than one channel — is essentially the same as multistreaming.
 The only real difference is that simulcasting might refer to broadcasts on cable networks and multistreaming usually refers to broadcasts that appear online.

 Why should you care about simulcasting?

-Someone who live streams video content on websites like Twitch, YouTube, Facebook, or Mixer, might have heard of the term “multistreaming.”
-It means streaming to more than one of these platforms, websites, or networks at the same time.
-It’s the simulcasting of the live streaming world, if you will.
+If you live stream video content on websites like Twitch, YouTube, Facebook or LinkedIn, you might be familiar with multistreaming.
+It means streaming to more than one of these platforms, websites or networks at the same time.
+It’s the simulcasting of the live streaming world.